DrSolidDevil/bEditor/README.md

 bEditor is a text editor written in C and runs in the CMD terminal.
 * This program uses the Win32 API and is a Windows only program.
 * The keybinds of this program is made for a Swedish/Scandinavian keyboard.
-* All keys correlating to an ASCII character works,
+* All keys correlating to an ASCII character work.
 * This program uses `ALT+key` instead of `ALT+SHIFT+key`

 Shortcuts:\